What is an immediate needs annuity, and how does it work?

 For example, if after assessing your age and health, the provider offers you an annuity rate of 20%, and you pay £100,000 for the annuity, you would receive £20,000 a year directly towards care costs.

-What are the benefits of an immediate needs annuities?
+What are the benefits of immediate needs annuities?

-There can be significant advantages to keeping back some of your pension pot to purchase a care fee plan in later life.
+There can be significant advantages to purchasing a care fee plan:

 For example:

-- The money from the immediate needs annuity won’t be taxed (if it goes directly to a UK registered care provider), making it superior to a regular annuity
+The money from the immediate needs annuity won’t be taxed (if it goes directly to a UK-registered care provider), making it more tax-efficient than a regular annuity.

-- You may be able to get a plan that pays a sum to your beneficiaries if you die before a certain age (thus reducing the risk of wasting your money)
+You may be able to get a plan that pays a lump sum to your beneficiaries if you die before a certain age (reducing a potential financial loss if you die earlier than anticipated).

 What are the drawbacks of an immediate needs annuity?